sagemath/sagewiki_to_gh-2022-10-10/days3/traveldetails.md

  * Weather: The weather in February in LA is much like the weather in LA all year: 70 degrees and sunny.
 It will probably cool off in the evenings, so be prepared with a jacket or sweater.
 You should check weather.com or a similar source closer to the conference; [http://www.weather.com/weather/tenday/90095?from=36hr_fcst10DayLink_undeclared here] is a quick link for the next 10 days on campus.

- * The hotel is a brisk 15 minute walk from IPAM, and there's also a shuttle that runs back and forth (though I'm not yet sure about the situation on weekends).
+ * The hotel is a brisk 15 minute walk from IPAM, and there's also a shuttle that runs during the week, and by request on the weekends.
+(We have a phone at IPAM we can use to request a return trip.)